 Logic Pro X is a powerful audio editing and recording software available to Mac users.
 It is primarily targeted for music production but works for podcasting as well.

 The custom audio manipulation tools go well beyond what is needed for a simple podcast, yet the ones you will use work very well.
-The software further enhanced by the many third-party effect plugins available for absolute customization.
+The software is further enhanced by the many third-party effect plugins available for absolute customization.

-Surprisingly, with its many complex features and tools, Logic Pro X still manages to offer a relatively easy to learn interface.
+Surprisingly, with its many complex features and tools, Logic Pro X still manages to offer a relatively easy-to-learn interface.
 This is not to say you will need some practice as a beginner, but it is not as hard to learn as other software on this list.

 It is a bit unfortunate that Logic Pro X is only available for Mac as it is such powerful software.
+There is however ways to make Logic Pro X run on Windows with the help of VirtualBox.

 - Very powerful features and tools